riedyw/PoshFunctions/Docs/Get-ComputerUptime.md

 ### psobject
 ## NOTES
 To mimic and extend the functionality of the Get-Uptime function found in PowerShell 6 or 7

+Put in error checking around Get-CimInstance to handle Kerberos errors.

 ## RELATED LINKS